Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 Perhaps, one of the first questions new players frequently ask is 'having the first play, what card should I lead?'
 Let's start by assuming the other team called trump and you have the first lead.
 We'll talk about when your team bids further down in this article.

-Usually is the best starting lead would be a singleton ace (an ace no other cards in that suit).
+Usually the best starting lead would be a singleton ace (an ace with no other cards in that suit).
 An ace with one other card in that suit should be your second choice.
-However, if this ace is in next, or in a suit with three with or more cards, then it would be better to wait.
+However, if this ace is in next, or in a suit with three or more cards, then it would be better to wait.
 If you were to lead one of these, the bidder would likely trump them.
 You can make use of these aces later in the hand.
 When you don't have a boss card to lead, try leading the low card from a King - X combination.
-Here, your are hoping for the Ace to fall, setting the King up as boss.
+Here, you are hoping for the Ace to fall, setting the King up as a boss.
 It is one possible strategy.
 Even in a junk hand, it's important to try and use every card to your advantage.

 If you don't have any of the above, the best lead seems to be the smallest non-trump card from your shortest suit.
 Based on experience, it's worth a try.
 No matter what you end up leading, keep in mind you are trying to lead a suit that your opponents will not be able to trump.

 Never lead a king from an Ace/King set.
 This just confuses your partner, who may trump the trick unnecessarily.
 Also, do not lead the queen from a King/Queen set.
 Again, this gives your partner the wrong information and they may play an ace where they don't need to.

 It is usually best not to lead the suit that was turned down.
 The reason it was turned down was they were most likely void in that suit.
 If you hold an ace in that suit, it is best to wait until later in the hand.